timplifier/CV/README.md

 I am always striving for self-improvement and enhancement of my hard skills, so I make it a point to learn new technologies and tools as they emerge.
 I believe in the power of teamwork and am always ready to share my knowledge and experience with other developers.
 Together, we can create maintainable, high-quality, and efficient code that aligns with our team's objectives.
 ## 🎯 Hard Skills

-- Object-Oriented Programming
+- Object-Oriented Programming (OOP)
 - SOLID
-- Git & GitFlow
+- Git
-- Kotlin, Java, Swift ( entry-level )
+- Kotlin, Java, Swift
 - kotlinx-coroutines, RxJava
-- Dokka ( HTML-Based, Markdown-Based )
+- Dokka
 - Konsist
 - Clean Architecture
 - MVVM, MVI, MVP
 - Android SDK
-- Gradle ( Groovy, Kotlin Scripts )
+- Gradle (Groovy, Kotlin Scripts)
 - Dependency Management (buildSrc, Version Catalog)
-- XML, Jetpack Compose, SwiftUI ( entry-level )
+- XML, Jetpack Compose, SwiftUI
 - Android Jetpack
 - Realm, SQLite
 - Dagger2, Hilt, Koin
-- REST API ( Ktor, Retrofit2, Okhttp3 )
+- REST API (Ktor, Retrofit2, Okhttp3)
-- GraphQL ( Apollo Client )
+- GraphQL (Apollo Client)
-- WebSocket ( Ktor )
+- WebSocket (Ktor)
+- Firebase
 - Google Play Console
-- Push notifications ( Firebase Cloud Messaging )
-- Yandex Map SDK, Google Maps ( entry-level )
+- Yandex MapKit, Google Maps
-- Material Design Guidelines
 - PayBox SDK

 ## 👩🏼‍💻 Engineering Experience